soupi/learn-haskell-blog-generator/src/03-html/05-modules.md

   , append_
   , render
   )
   where
 ```

 Note that we do not export:

-1. the constructors for our new types, only the types themselves.
+1. The constructors for our new types, only the types themselves.
    If we wanted to export the constructors as well we would've written
    `Html(Html)` or `Html(..)`.
 This way the user cannot create their own
    `Structure` simply by writing `Structure "Hello"`.